astropy/pyvo/docs/mivot/writer.rst

 Creating annotations consists of 3 steps:

 #.
-Create individual instances  (INSTANCE) using the ``MivotInstance`` class: Objects are
+Create individual instances  (INSTANCE) using the ``MivotInstance`` class: objects are
    built attribute by attribute.
 These components can then be aggregated into more complex objects following the structure of the mapped model(s).
 #.
-Wrap the annotations with the ``MivotAnnotations`` class: Declare to the annotation builder
+Wrap the annotations with the ``MivotAnnotations`` class: declare to the annotation builder
    the models used, and place individual instances at the right place (TEMPLATES or GLOBALS).
 #.
 Insert the annotations into a VOtable by using the Astropy API (wrapped in the package logic).

-The Annotation Builder does not check whether the XML conforms to any particular model.
+The annotation builder does not check whether the XML conforms to any particular model.
 It simply validates it against the MIVOT XML Schema if the ``xmlvalidator`` package if is installed.

-The example below shows a step-by-step construction of a MIVOT block mapping a position with its error (as defined in the MANGO draft) and its space coordinate system (as defined in the coords model and imported by MANGO).
+The example below shows a step-by-step construction of a MIVOT block mapping a position with its error (as defined in the ``MANGO`` draft) and its space coordinate system (as defined in the ``coord`` model and imported by ``MANGO``).

-(imports have been removed from the code snippet for readability)

 Building the Coordinate System Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~